ajevn/Android-Crypto-Trader/README.md

 Nexus S – API 24

 ### Summary
-A simple android application introducing people to cryptocurrency trading.
-Starting balance is 10.000$ which will change according to recent currency rates, based on a user's portfolio.
-The application is perfect for people wanting to get familiar with cryptocurrency trading before using real money.
+A simple android application introducing people to a simple form of cryptocurrency trading.
+Starting balance is 10.000$ which will change according to recently updated currency rates, as well as the user portfolio.
+The application is suitable for people that want to experiment with cryptocurrency trading.

 ![1](https://user-images.githubusercontent.com/56090334/119501377-1a932a00-bd69-11eb-8a24-4f7ad641f0fc.png)